 But when stress becomes chronic, it can disrupt the HPA axis, and you continue to pump out stress hormones without giving your body a chance to break them down, so you feel totally exhausted and burnt out.

 How is this connected to diet?
-Undernutrition, or not eating enough, is considered a stressor, especially for women's bodies.
+Undernutrition2, or not eating enough, is considered a stressor, especially for women's bodies.
 If a woman cuts carbs too low over time, it can disrupt or add to existing stressors that throw off the HPA axis, causing the symptoms associated with adrenal fatigue or HPA axis dysregulation.

 For someone who already has a lot of stress in her life, going low-carb could be a problem because it could make things worse.
-One study showed that going low-carb increased the release of cortisol.
+One study showed3 that going low-carb increased the release of cortisol.

 Low Carb Diets Can Affect Sex Hormones